Millwall F.C.: Harris era, return to Championship, and FA Cup giant-killers: 2015–2023

+Death of chairman and second tier consistency: 2023–2025

+On 4 July 2023, the club announced the death of owner and chairman John Berylson, who died in a car accident.
+His son, James, was named as his replacement as chairman.

+On 18 October 2023, the club announced it had mutually agreed to part company with first team manager Gary Rowett.
+On 6 November 2023, Millwall confirmed England under-20s manager Joe Edwards as their new Head Coach.
+After a run of four wins in 19 games, Edwards was sacked by Millwall on 21 February 2024.
+He was replaced by former player and record club goalscorer Neil Harris, his third spell in charge of the Lions.
+Under Harris, the club finished 13th.

+On 15 June 2024, the club's first-choice goalkeeper Matija Sarkic died while on international duty with Montenegro.
+The 2024–25 season was Millwall's eighth consecutive year in the second tier, their most successful period since 1996.
+On 10 December 2024, with Millwall 11th in the Championship, Harris said he would be leaving the club following the side's match at Middlesbrough on 14 December.
+Alex Neil was appointed as Harris's successor, and led Millwall to 8th, just missing out on the play-offs on the final day of the season.

 Colours, crest and nickname

 Kit

 Millwall's traditional kit has predominantly consisted of blue shirts, white shorts and blue socks throughout their 125-year history.
 For the first 50 years, up until 1936, they played in a traditional navy blue, similar to the colours of Scotland national team.
 This colour was chosen because it paid homage to the Scottish roots of the club, with the nucleus of the first Millwall Rovers squad being from Dundee.
 In 1936, newly appointed Millwall manager Charlie Hewitt opted to change the kit colour from navy blue to a lighter royal blue, and the team played in this colour for the best part of 74 years, with the exception of 1968–75 and 1999–2001, in which the team played in an all-white strip.
 Their kit for the 2010–11 season celebrated the 125th anniversary of the club, with Millwall adopting the darker navy blue of their first strip.
 The club has retained this colour since.
 As for change colours, white shirts and blue shorts or yellow shirts and black shorts have been the Lions primary away colours.
 They have also played in red and black stripes, all grey, all orange, all red, and green and white stripes.
 Millwall wore a special one-off camouflage kit to commemorate the centenary of the First World War against Brentford on 8 November 2014.
 It went on sale to fans, with proceeds going to Headley Court, a rehabilitation centre for injured members of the British Armed Forces.